 Why Bother Eating Healthy?

-According to stack.com healthy eating is important for athletes because
+Healthy eating is important for athletes because

 - Reduce Risk of Chronic Disease